Skip to content

 Test your app

-Let’s head over to http://localhost:3000 in your browser and it’ll show the current hit counter.
+This should upload the package.json.
+Now head over to http://localhost:3000/latest in your browser and it’ll show you what you just uploaded.

 To deploy our app we’ll first add a Dockerfile.
 This is building our app by running our build script from above.